Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 Factors That Must Be Proven for a PC 136.1 Conviction

-In order to convict a defendant of PC 136.1 dissuading a witness, the prosecutor has to be able to prove numerous factors that are commonly known as the elements of the crime (CALCRIM 2622), including:
+To convict a defendant of PC 136.1 dissuading a witness, the prosecutor has to be able to prove numerous factors that are commonly known as the elements of the crime (CALCRIM 2622), including:

-• knowingly dissuade a witness or victim to a crime;
+- knowingly dissuade a witness or victim to a crime;

-• from providing testimony at a judicial proceeding, or
+- from providing testimony at a judicial proceeding or

-• report a crime to police, or
+- report a crime to the police, or

-Just an “attempt” to dissuade or intimidate a witness is enough to support a Penal Code 136.1 conviction.
+An “attempt” to dissuade or intimidate a witness is enough to support a Penal Code 136.1 conviction.

 Penalties for PC 136.1 Dissuading a Witness

-It should be noted, however, a prosecutor is more likely to file felony charges when there is proof that the defendant:
+It should be noted, however, that a prosecutor is more likely to file felony charges when there is proof that the defendant:

-• intimidated the victim accomplished by the use of threats or violence,
+- intimidated the victim accomplished by the use of threats or violence,

-• was hired by another person in a larger conspiracy, or
+- was hired by another person in a larger conspiracy or

-• has prior witness intimidation conviction.
+- has prior witness intimidation conviction.

 Thus, punishment will depend on the level of charges filed by the prosecution.